OfficeDev/office-store-docs/README.md

 ## Give us your feedback

 Your feedback is important to us.
 * To let us know about any questions or issues you find in the docs, [submit an issue](https://github.com/OfficeDev/office-store-docs/issues) in this repository.
-Make sure you state the version+build number of the client you are using, and provide repro steps, console output, and error messages, as appropriate.
 * We also encourage you to fork, make the fix, and do a pull request of your proposed changes.
 For details, see [Contribute to this documentation](contributing.md).

 ## Copyright